 Supplier diversity and inclusion is a highly valued strategic initiative at the World Bank Group.
 We believe that a diverse and inclusive vendor base benefits us by bringing different perspectives, innovative solutions, and a resilient supply chain.
-As such, we are committed to promoting, increasing, and improving the business participation of underrepresented business enterprises in our procurement process, with a primary focus on Minority-owned Business Enterprises (WBE) and Woman-owned Business Enterprises (MBE).
+As such, we are committed to promoting, increasing, and improving the business participation of underrepresented business enterprises in our procurement process, with a primary focus on Women-owned Business Enterprises (WBE) and Minority-owned Business Enterprises (MBE).

 The following are diverse supplier categories that WBG’s supplier diversity program currently addresses and definitions that we subscribe to:

 |Women Business Enterprise (WBE)